 Delete the Filtered Data after Filtering with the AutoFilter

-Assuming that the sheet containing the data is the active sheet, and that the data has been filtered with the AutoFilter, the following macro deletes the filtered data...
+Assuming that the sheet containing the data is the active sheet, and that the data has been filtered with the AutoFilter, the following procedure deletes the filtered data...

 'Force the explicit declaration of variables